 The Family Centre's education service meets information needs articulated by our families.
-We provide practical education workshops and courses, vital blood glucose trend information specific to your child through our CGM Loan Program, and forums that share the type 1 community's knowledge, tips, tricks and hacks.
+We provide practical education workshops and courses covering a range of interesting and informative topics, helping you pursue better-managed blood glucose and a healthy mind and spirit.

 Our new Carbohydrate Counting Course is a practical education workshop about counting carbs and adjusting insulin.
 It's interactive, comprehensive, and a fun way to meet other parents of kids with type 1.
 You'll come away with a good working knowledge of carb counting, a workshop booklet, a handy quick tips guide, a carbohydrate reference book and some new friends.
 Interested in joining our next workshop?
-Head to our events tab to check out when our next course is on!
+Head to our Upcoming Events tab to check out when our next course is on at the Family Centre or register for our NEW online Cyber Carbs course below!

 Our Babysitter Training is a short workshop designed to train close friends and family to confidently babysit a child with type 1.
 The Family Centre recognises that teaching friends and relatives how to manage type 1 can be a difficult and emotionally draining experience for parents, and we're here to help.
 First, we work with parents to ensure the training is specific and appropriate to their child's needs, and then we educate the family's nominated babysitters.
 We deliver the key messages in a simple way, supported by a published resource that can be referred to later.
 Babysitter training runs by appointment with our Credentialled Diabetes Educator/Dietitian, Amy Rush.
 We also offer babysitter training by Skype for families outside metro Perth!